 Contemplative practice that integrates Meditation, Dance Improvisation and Dharma Art to synchronize body mind, connect with your inherent creativity, and manifest your authentic presence.

-By Helena Pellisé
+Created by Helena Pellisé

 In today's society in which we live, a contemplative practice like this, based on a sensitive body and connected to the present, can be of great individual and social benefit.
 Recover a sacred space as human beings from where we can share, play and enjoy direct experience.